 They still haven't figured it out.
 At least about this one glaringly obvious flaw in their models that is causing them to bust.
 There are other, more complicated reasons but this one can be shown to anybody with an open mind.

 Why is that?

-They are so stuck on their theories and dynamical models of how the atmosphere is supposed to work based on physical laws in their books, using thousands of mathematical equations............that very few of them actually give weighting to the observations of the real world.........which is what meteorologists do for a living.
+They are so stuck on their theories and dynamical models of how the atmosphere is supposed to work based on physical laws in their books, using thousands of mathematical equations............that very few of them actually give ENOUGH weighting to the observations of the real world.........which is what meteorologists do for a living.

 The proof above is INDISPUTABLE!
-Almost every global climate model on the main models used to predict temperatures to the year 2100 are too warm. .....and this is the latest and greatest, just updated model above!
+Almost every global climate model of the main models used to predict temperatures to the year 2100 are too warm. .....and this is the latest and greatest, just updated model above!

 They did great during the El Nino regime but have been busting badly since it ended at the end of the 1990's.